The Great Lover (1949 film)

-The Great Lover is a 1949 comedy film starring Bob Hope, Rhonda Fleming, and Roland Young.
+The Great Lover is a 1949 American comedy film starring Bob Hope, Rhonda Fleming, and Roland Young.
 In the film, a scout leader takes his troop on an ocean cruise, pursues a beautiful duchess and is stalked by a murderer.
 It is also known as Easy Does It and My Favourite Redhead.

 Plot

-The film begins in a Paris hotel where two American men drink champagne to celebrate their gambling wins.
+In a Paris hotel, two American men drink champagne to celebrate their gambling wins.
 As the young man boasts, the old man strangles him from behind.

 The killer is identified almost instantly because of the signature napkin knot found around the victims throat - the signature of notorious card-playing killer C.J.
 Dabney.
 The police know his next victim will fit the pattern: a young American man.

 Despite the identification, the American detective Higgins pleads to the French police not to try to apprehend the perpetrator, because he wants to catch Dabney red-handed if possible.
 Just like Higgins guesses, Dabney soon finds a new victim, a newspaperman from Ohio, Freddie Hunter.
 Freddie is in Paris escorting eight young boy scouts - the Boy Foresters, but he plans to stay longer in France by deliberately missing the boat ride home to the U.S. He is looking for romance.

 As Freddie is leaving the ship, he literally bumps into the beautiful young Duchess Alexandria, and isn't as keen on leaving anymore.
 He find a bunk with the boys, who are led by the tallest boy, Stanley.
 The duchess travels with her father, the Grand Duke Maximilian, and their secret hope is to start a new life in the United States, since the family is bankrupt.
 Dabney, who is also on the ship, offers to introduce the clueless Freddie to the duchess.
 When Freddie meets Alexandria, he pretends to be a very wealthy man, and instantly falls head over heels for her.
 She has a few more drinks of champagne than intended and reciprocates his feelings.
 Freddie engages in a card game with the Grand Duke.

 As the scout bugler plays "Taps", Freddie has to run from the adult company to reach his bunk in time for lights out.
 In the morning he is woken by Reveille.